-A grout float is used to spread grout into the joints between tiles.
-The bottom, the part that is used to actually spread the grout, is usually made from rubber.
+The bottom of the grout float, the part that is used to actually spread the grout, is usually made from rubber.
 The handle can be wood or plastic.
-Below, a distinction is drawn between this tool and the type of "float" that you would use when working with concrete.

-But exactly how do you use grout floats?
-Well, it is messy business but basically straightforward.
-You dab some grout onto your tool and start spreading it across the tiles, holding the tool at an angle.
-The principle is the same whether you are grouting indoors (for a bathroom, for example) or outdoors (as when laying tile for an outdoor patio).
+Using a grout float is messy business but basically straightforward.
+You dab some grout onto your tool and start spreading it across the tiles, holding the tool at a 45-degree angle.
+The principle is the same whether you are grouting indoors, for a bathroom, or in patio work in the yard, when laying tile for an outdoor patio.

 If you are undertaking a large DIY project, choose a grout float that feels comfortable in your hand.
 Try out different models at the hardware store before buying.
 If you have a big job in front of you, a little bit of extra comfort makes a huge difference.

 Grout floats can be found at most home improvement stores.
 Beginners will be surprised to learn that there are various types of grout floats.
-If you are using epoxy grout, choose a grout float made to be used with epoxy grout.
+If you are using epoxy grout (a non-traditional type of grout), choose a grout float made to be used with epoxy grout.

 Despite all of these different materials used to make concrete floats, the concept is the same: A concrete float is a spreading tool used in masonry, having a handle fastened to a flat piece.
 Such floats are used, for example, to finish the surface of a concrete patio or walkway.
-Employing an arc-shaped, sweeping motion, one smooths over bumps in the concrete surface with the float.
+Employing an arc-shaped, sweeping motion, you smooth over bumps in the concrete surface with the float.